xenon-middleware/xenon/doc/userguide.md

 - `nl.esciencecenter.octopus.exeptions`  Exceptions used in octopus.
 - `nl.esciencecenter.octopus.util`  Various utilty classes (experimental).

-We will now describe the classes and interfaces of each of these packages in more detail.
+We will now briefly describe the most important classes and interfaces of these packages.

 ### Octopus factory and interface ###

 The `nl.esciencecenter.octopus` contains the entry point into the octopus library.
-It contains the `OctopusFactory` class and `Octopus` and `AdaptorStatus` interfaces.
+It contains the `OctopusFactory` class and `Octopus` interface.

     public class OctopusFactory {
-       public static Octopus newOctopus(Properties properties) throws ... public static void endOctopus(Octopus octopus) throws ... public static void endAll();
+       public static Octopus newOctopus(Map<String,String> properties) throws ... public static void endOctopus(Octopus octopus) throws ... public static void endAll();
     }